Seven ways to kick-start social media

 It’s a great way to win brownie points within your business and local community and you’ll get a warm, fuzzy feeling.

-None of the above is rocket science (apart from NASA streaming their events, of course).With a little effort, creative forethought, planning, it’s all easily within your grasp and you shouldn’t afraid to get stuck in.
+None of the above is rocket science (apart from NASA streaming their events, of course).With a little effort, creative forethought, planning, it’s all easily within your grasp and you shouldn’t be afraid to get stuck in.

 Social media is not the devil’s work, despite the minority of those who spout offensive and hateful comments.
 This is unlikely to affect you, especially in business.
 Just ignore it.
 It’s no different to people spouting their opinions ranting on a soapbox at Speaker’s Corner in Hyde Park, which dates back almost 150 years, so it’s nothing new.